saeedalam/jump-to-go/chapters/Chapter-13-Common-Packages.md

 # **13.4: Exercises - Common Packages**

-This section provides **10 solved exercises** to help you master the use of the `fmt`, `time`, and `math/rand` packages in Go.
-Each exercise includes code, explanations, and expected outputs.

----

 ## **Exercise 1: Table Formatter**

 **Problem**: Write a program to format a table of student names and their grades using the `fmt` package.